 The iRobot Roomba i7+ is great at learning your home's layout and is ideal for challenging surfaces and areas with lots of obstacles.
 It's a solid performing robot vacuum, too.
 And, yes, the Clean Base is impressive and easy to empty — especially for those who have back issues.

-But at $950, the Rooba i7+ is the most expensive robot vacuum we've tested.
+But, the Rooba i7+ is one of the more expensive robot vacuum we've tested.
 And it shouldn't be beaten in cleaning tasks by robots that cost a third of its price.
 That said, if your primary interest in a robot vacuum revolves around cleaning specific rooms on a regular basis, the Roomba i7+ will get the job done quickly, and fairly well, too.

 Credit: Tom's Guide